lversteegen-personal/flywire/readme.md

 For these reasons I thought it was a good idea to try out my more sophisticated ideas on isomorphic random graphs.
 I.e., we sample a graph G according to some distribution, and then we permute its vertices randomly to obtain H. In this setup, finding the map f:V(G)->V(H) that maximizes score_{G,H}(f) reduces to the well-known [graph isomorphism problem](https://en.wikipedia.org/wiki/Graph_isomorphism_problem), which can be solved in quasi-polynomial time (in fact, with the exception of very pathological pairs (G,H) in linear time).
 However, we are of course still allowed to optimize score_{G,H} by methods that are valid for non-isomorphic graphs.

 The greedy-swap algorithm seems to get stuck in local maxima for Erdős–Rényi–Gilbert random graphs, much more than for the connectome graphs.
 Greedy-swap tends to get stuck less if the edges of an ERG random graphs are given weights according to some slowly decaying distribution.
 This seems to confirm the heuristic that score_{G,H} is easier to optimize if G and H have more structure.

+I may add a second notebook with my experiments for random graphs in the future.

 ## Non-injective mappings